trycourier/courier-ios/Docs/Client.md

     model:         "iPhone 123" // Optional
 )

-// Alternatively, you can use CourierDevice.current to get what
+// The function defaults to device = CourierDevice().
-// the Courier SDK can find about the current device being used
+// This object will try and get as much information prefilled from
-// CourierDevice() is the default param
+// the existing device as possible.

 try await client.tokens.putUserToken(
     token: "...",